 Check out our latest podcast episodes here.
 Or click on the button to the right and see all of our episodes to date.

-In this episode, Neil and Jordan discuss:
+In this episode, Neil and Shelby discuss:

 Key Takeaways:

-Get in touch with Jordan Ostroff:
+Get in touch with Shelby Bothun:

-Website: https://www.jordanlawfl.com/
+Website: http://www.progressiveag.com/

 Thank you to our sponsors!

-- Ruby Receptionist – Virtual receptionist & live call services that will help you grow your office (and save money), one call at a time – to learn more, go to http://ruby.com/ or call 844.311.7829
+- Ruby Receptionist – Virtual receptionist & live call services that will help you grow your office (and save money), one call at a time – to learn more, go to https://get.ruby.com/TLE or call 844.311.7829

 - The Net Profit CFO – Ryan Kimler works with attorneys who want to enjoy higher net profits without working longer or harder.
 With just 9 Simple Numbers, Ryan will help you drive more profit to your bottom line-and he won’t confuse you with all the details!
 Connect with Ryan at www.netprofitcfo.com.